altair-graphql/altair/DEV.md

+## Manual testing flows
+We don't have as much unit tests in place as I would like (while there are extensive unit tests for some flows, a lot of components just have one unit test which just checks that the component can be created).
+These manual testing flows tests the critical flows as well.
+These should be migrated to automated integration testing where possible, and just the flows that can't be automated should be tested manually.

+1. Create new window
+1. Send request with pre- and post-request scripts.
+1. Manage collection (create, open query, create nested, delete).

 ## Troubleshooting

 I've encountered some weird specific behavior that occur often, so documenting here when I see such what to do